-The Humane Farming Association is the nation's most effective organization dedicated to the protection of farm animals.
-Founded in 1985, and over 250,000 members strong, HFA has gained national recognition and respect for its landmark anti-cruelty campaigns including, most notably, its successful National Veal Boycott.
+The Humane Farming Association (HFA) is dedicated to the protection of farm animals.
+Founded in 1985, and over 250,000 members strong, HFA has garnered worldwide recognition and respect for its landmark anti-cruelty campaigns including, most notably, its successful National Veal Boycott.
 HFA is particularly well known for its unparalleled track record of credibility, accuracy, and integrity in addressing legislative issues pertaining to farm animals.

 All combined, HFA's programs and activities represent the greatest hopes of those seeking to create a better world for farm animals.